Which to Focus on?

 If your game… your career doesn’t depend on doing the things you’re not so good at, and you don’t enjoy those things enough to pursue them, then spend your time working on what you do best.
 You can likely outsource the rest.

-For most creatives, the best results come from focusing on your strengths.
+For most creatives, the best results come from focusing on your strengths, and outsourcing the rest.

 For instance, if you’re awful with administrative details and numbers and dislike doing it, then take it to a bookkeeper or accountant.
 Learn from the experts what you need to know for the best results for your business, then do what you must and hand over the rest.

-FACT: It’s quicker and easier to hire a consultant to teach you what you need to know for an hour than to take a course on how to do something you don’t want to do.
+It’s often quicker and easier to hire a consultant to teach you what you need to know for an hour or so than to take a course on how to do something you don’t want to do.